- Departments

 Graduates:

-Upon completion of this program, students would have a number of opportunities.
+Upon completion of this program students would have a number of opportunities.
 Some will want to pursue apprenticeship training or college while others may proceed directly into the industry as repair technicians and paint technicians.
 This may also lead to more related jobs like shop foreman or managers or auto insurance industry jobs such as estimators or appraisers.
+The SRSS Collision Repair & Refinishing program is an accredited Level 1 program under the Apprenticeship & Trades Qualifications Act.
+(Accreditation #AC-253)

 Culinary Arts Major